Filmon492/MAT5960/README.md

 ## Project Summary
 This ongoing project simulates traffic flow using numerical methods inspired by computational fluid dynamics (CFD).
 The programing languge is Python and the implementation is object-oriented and uses vectorized code to ensure efficiency and scalability.

-## Description of the files
-There are two main files so far.
-The local_conservation_laws.py conatins the implementation of the local model while nonlocal_conservation_laws.py contains the implementation of nonlocal model.

 ## Upcoming works
 The scheme I use here is a Lax-Friedrics-type scheme.
 Currently, I am focusing on implementation of the convergence of the scheme to the entropy solution.